sombriks/enterprise-kotlin-handbook/samples/README.md

 interpreter or the compiler directly, or detailed instructions on how to spin a container or compose IaC file.

+The README file will often explain:

+- dependencies
+- how to build/compile
+- how to execute
+- present a small noteworthy list of interesting trivia

+## What is the proper order to study those projects

+Go from the first project to the last one, they are numbered to help on that.
+Each project will introduce a new concept which might or might not appear again in the next one, but will be useful when building other things.

 [0050]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [0051]: https://en.wikipedia.org/wiki/Open_source
 [0052]: https://www.apache.org/
 [0053]: project-001-hello-world/README.md
+[0054]: ../docs/README.md